kkpan11/pokestats/README.md

-[duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons, [Gabb-c](https://github.com/Gabb-c/pokenode-ts) for the NodeJS wrapper with Typescript support, [msikma](https://github.com/msikma/pokesprite) for all the item sprites, [HybridShivam](https://github.com/HybridShivam/Pokemon) for the compressed images for each Pokemon and their varieties
+[duiker101](https://github.com/duiker101/pokemon-type-svg-icons) for the great SVG Type Icons, [Gabb-c](https://github.com/Gabb-c/pokenode-ts) for the NodeJS wrapper with Typescript support, [msikma](https://github.com/msikma/pokesprite) for all the item sprites, [HybridShivam](https://github.com/HybridShivam/Pokemon) for the compressed images for each Pokémon and their varieties

 ## License